albert-kuc/SPPD-Cards/README.md

 The list below contains answers to the questionnaire provided with the project specification.

 * **Why are we doing this?**<br>
-This project allows me to gain software development practice and experience.
+This project allows me to gain software development practice and gain programming experience.
-Before this bootcamp I was programming using Python, based on what I have learned from online tutorials and books.
+Prior to this bootcamp I was programming using Python, based on what I have learned from online tutorials.
 The content varied around data science, ML and AI, but mostly felt non-practical to reproduce.
 This Card class API development touches on various subjects and different layers of development.
 It is related not only to coding but also Agile practices.
 * **How I expected the challenge to go.**<br>
 I have expected to complete the challenge much faster.
-My pedantic nature also slowed my down, because I've focused on many bugs on the way instead of going onwards.
+I've spent some time to explore certain concepts on the way instead of going forward.
-At the same time I managed to experiment with a few concepts.
-On the other hand I've experienced a few unexpected challenges on the way, which required consultations, research and fixing.
+Additionally, I've experienced a few unexpected challenges on the way, which required consultations, research and fixing.
 * **What went well? / What didn't go as planned?**<br>
   * The project works ok in the very basic form, so that is according to plan.
-    On the other hand I expected to spend some time beyond the basic project scope, either with stretch goals or experimenting with my own ideas.
+    I have expected to spend more time working on the stretch goals or experimenting with my own ideas.
     This will need to be done in some other time.
   * The first day I've spent on understanding how to use Jira with Git and GitHub.
     That was unexpected at first, but led to satisfying results.